Robinson Treaties

 The Robinson Treaties are two treaties signed between the Ojibwa chiefs and the Crown in 1850 in the Province of Canada.
 The first treaty involved Ojibwa chiefs along the north shore of Lake Superior, and is known as the Robinson Superior Treaty.
 The second treaty, signed two days later, included Ojibwa chiefs from along the eastern and northern shores of Lake Huron, and is known as the Robinson Huron Treaty.
-The Wiikwemkoong First Nation did not sign either treaty, and their land is considered "unceded".
+The Wiikwemkoong First Nation claim they did not sign either treaty.

 The Saugeen Surrenders of 1854 and the Pennefather Treaty of 1859 altered the original treaties.

 Robinson Superior Treaty

 The Robinson Treaty for the Lake Superior region, commonly called Robinson Superior Treaty, was entered into agreement on September 7, 1850, at Sault Ste.
 Marie, Ontario, between Ojibwa Chiefs inhabiting the Northern Shore of Lake Superior from Pigeon River to Batchawana Bay, and The Crown, represented by a delegation headed by William Benjamin Robinson.
 It is registered as the Crown Treaty Number 60.

 The Schedule of Reservations created as a result of the Robinson Huron Treaty and signed by the subscribing Chiefs and Principal Men are as follows: